Energy-Efficient Multi-UAV-Enabled MEC Systems over Space-Air-Ground Integrated Networks: RELATED WORKS

 The remainder of this article is organized as follows.
 In Section \ref{section2}, we discuss the existing related works in details.
 Section \ref{section3} introduces the system model, and provides the problem formulation.
 In Section \ref{section4}, we introduce the proposed AO-based algorithm and offers convergence and complexity analysis.
 Section \ref{section5} evaluates the performance of the proposed algorithm through numerical analysis.
 Finally, in Section \ref{section6}, we summarize this article.

-\section{Related Works}
+\section{RELATED WORKS}

-Currently, some pioneering works began to explore the deployment of SAGIN in next-generation communication networks \cite{9953964, 9380358, 10458883, 9606690, 9963692, 9918062, 10233456, 10454605, 9964037}.
+Currently, some pioneering works began to explore the deployment of SAGIN in next-generation communication networks \cite{9953964, 9380358, 10458883, 9606690, 9963692, 9918062, 10233456, 10454605, 9964037, 11153428, 11153721}.
 Benefited from the global coverage capabilities of the LEO satellites, the SAGIN can provide a new approach for achieving seamless coverage and enhancing the ubiquitous computing services.
 Specifically, Chen et al. \cite{9953964} proposed an intelligent user association strategy in a novel SAGIN system, and the capacity and coverage probability are also analysed.
 Wang et al. \cite{9380358} exploited the target positioning in a maritime SAGIN system, where the direction-of-arrival of the targets were estimated by the UAVs.
 Mohamed et al. \cite{10458883} studied the joint UAV trajectory planning and LEO satellite selection, and the user data rate was maximized.
 Tang et al. \cite{9606690} proposed a learning based network traffic control for SAGIN by considering the high mobility of users as well as frequent changing network traffic and link state.
-Besides, the joint deployment and optimization of the SAGIN and next-generation communication technologies, including the backscatter communications \cite{9963692}, the blockchain-enabled systems \cite{9918062, 10233456}, the IoT data collections \cite{10454605}, and the reconfigurable intelligent surface-assisted systems \cite{9964037}, have been studied.
-However, the increasing demand for the computing tasks by the emerging applications from the MUs still cannot be satisfied.
+Besides, the joint deployment and optimization of the SAGIN and next-generation communication technologies, including the backscatter communications \cite{9963692}, the blockchain-enabled systems \cite{9918062, 10233456}, the IoT data collections \cite{10454605}, and the reconfigurable intelligent surface-assisted systems \cite{9964037}, have been studied. { Xu et al. \cite{11153428} investigated the energy-efficient optimization problem in an SAGIN system for vehicular communications.
+Han et al. \cite{11153721} studied the data freshness optimization problem for the wireless power tranfer-assisted data collection system over the SAGIN. } However, the increasing demand for the computing tasks by the emerging applications from the MUs still cannot be satisfied.